 Click any of the openings below to see job descriptions and application instructions:

 MountainTrue’s Southwestern Office is located in Murphy, NC, and covers six counties in Southwestern North Carolina and two counties in North Georgia.
-This paid internship is within the Clean Water program and is part-time for a total of 150 hours.
-The intern must live (or at least have summer housing) within 50 miles of Murphy, NC, as the majority of the work will be within that radius.
-However, the work schedule within the week is somewhat flexible.
+This paid internship is within MountainTrue’s Clean Water program.

 Position summary

-The intern’s primary responsibilities will be to assist with collection and analysis of weekly E.coli samples for our Swim Guide monitoring program and to manage the microplastics sampling program in the Hiwassee River basin.
+The Southwest Office Summer Water Quality Intern’s primary responsibilities will be to assist with collection and analysis of weekly E.coli samples for our Swim Guide monitoring program and to manage the microplastics sampling program in the Hiwassee River basin.
 This work involves traveling around a 4-county area, collecting water quality samples, interacting with volunteers, and conducting lab analyses.

 Another major focus of the internship is to assist with distribution of supplies and recertification workshops for the long-established volunteer water quality monitoring program in the Hiwassee River watershed (Cherokee & Clay counties in NC and Towns & Union counties in GA).
 And helping plan a summertime social event for all water program volunteers.